sswietoniowski/learning-mssql/pluralsight/05_analyzing_sql_server_query_plans/README.md

 We know how to gather query plans, now its time to analyze them.
 In this module, you will learn how to identify poorly performing query plan operators.

+### What is a Query Execution Plan?

+> A query execution plan is a visual representation of operations performed by SQL Server
+> engine to return the valid data for the query.

 ### Interpreting Execution Plans

+While interpreting a query plan:

+- read it from right to left,
+- look at operators' costs,
+- see the data flow,
+- look for warnings,
+- look for suggestions/hints,
+- query cost in batch.

+Also add to the picture:

+- statistics IO,
+- statistics TIME.

 ### Slow Performing Operators

+Main operators that we should look for are:

+1. **Table Scan** - not bad per se, but we would rather want to see a **Seek** operator,
+2. **Index Scan** - same as above,
+3. **Parallelism** - again, not bad per se, but why we need to process so much data in parallel?
+4. **Sort** - we should avoid sorting if possible, but sometimes it is necessary, it is possible that sorting is added just for merging data, also we should look for **Sort Spill** operator,
+5. **Implicit Conversion** - we should avoid situations in which that problem can happen because that would prevent optimizer from using indexes efficiently.

 ## 3. Create Efficient Query Plans Using Query Store